-WOBURN, Mass., March 25, 2019 (GLOBE NEWSWIRE) -- Yield10 Bioscience, Inc. (YTEN), an agricultural bioscience company which uses its “Trait Factory” to develop high value seed traits for the agriculture and food industries, today reported financial results for the three months and full year ended December 31, 2018.
+WOBURN, Mass., March 19, 2020 (GLOBE NEWSWIRE) -- Yield10 Bioscience, Inc. (YTEN), an agricultural bioscience company, today reported financial results for the three and twelve months ended December 31, 2019.

 Yield10 Bioscience is managed with an emphasis on cash flow and deploys its financial resources in a disciplined manner to achieve its key strategic objectives.

-The Company's present capital resources, including funds received from its March 2019 offering, will not be sufficient to fund its planned operations for a twelve-month period and, therefore, raise substantial doubt about the Company's ability to continue as a going concern.
-The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing, including public or private equity financing, secured or unsecured debt financing, and receipt of additional government research grants, as well as licensing or other collaborative arrangements.
+The Company's present capital resources, including funds received from its 2019 offerings and recent warrant exercises, are expected to fund its planned operations into the second quarter of 2021.
+Yield10's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing, including public or private equity financing, secured or unsecured debt financing, and receipt of additional government research grants, as well as licensing or other collaborative arrangements.

-Total research grant revenue for the full year 2018 was $0.6 million, compared to $0.9 million recorded in the previous year.
-Research and development expenses were $4.8 million in 2018, compared to $4.6 million for 2017.
-General and administrative expenses were $5.1 million and $5.6 million for the years ended December 31, 2018 and 2017, respectively.
+Research grant revenue for the year ended December 31, 2019 was $0.8 million, compared to $0.6 million recorded in the previous year.
+Research and development expenses were consistent at $4.8 million for both 2019 and 2018.
+General and administrative expenses were $4.6 million and $5.1 million for the years ended December 31, 2019 and 2018, respectively.

 Conference Call Information